St Jude Thaddeus, King Abgar V and the Shroud

 “The later legend of the image recounts that because the successors of Abgar reverted to paganism, the bishop placed the miraculous image inside a wall, and setting a burning lamp before the image, he sealed them up behind a tile; that the image was later found again, after a vision, on the very night of the Persian invasion, and that not only had it miraculously reproduced itself on the tile, but the same lamp was still burning before it; further, that the bishop of Edessa used a fire into which oil flowing from the image was poured to destroy the Persians.”

 Writing soon after the Persian siege of 544, Procopius says that the text of Jesus’ letter, by then including a promise that “no enemy would ever enter the city”, was inscribed over the city gate, but does not mention an image.
 Procopius is skeptical about the authenticity of the promise, but says that the wish to disprove it was part of the Persian king Khosrau I‘s motivation for the attack, as “it kept irritating his mind”.[8]
-The Syriac Chronicle of Edessa written in 540-550 also claim divine interventions in the siege, but does not mention the Image.[9]
+The Syriac Chronicle of Edessa written in 540-550 also claims divine interventions in the siege, but does not mention the Image.[9]

 Some fifty years later, Evagrius Scholasticus in his Ecclesiastical History (593) is the first to mention a role for the image in the relief of the siege,[10] attributing it to a “God-made image”, a miraculous imprint of the face of Jesus upon a cloth.